BonteaMihai/University/Logic for Computer Science/IsWFF/README.md

 4. All formulae are generated following the above rules.

-**All of the above taken from DR. Adrian Craciun's course slides.**
+**All of the above taken from DR. Adrian Craciun's lecture notes.**

 http://staff.fmi.uvt.ro/~adrian.craciun/lectures/logic/pdf/logicNotes.pdf